locoframework/loco-js/README.md

 ![logo](https://raw.githubusercontent.com/artofcodelabs/artofcodelabs.github.io/master/assets/ext/loco_logo_trans_sqr-300px.png)

-# 🚧 This documentation is under construction.
-Come back soon! 🚧

 # 🧐 What is Loco-JS?

 **Loco-JS** is a front-end framework similar to recently released [Stimulus](https://stimulusjs.org) in a fact that it doesn't want to take over your entire front-end.